gamingrobot/doingstuff.dev/content/posts/homelab-adventure-part-1.md

 > Homelab \[hom-læb\](n): a laboratory of (usually slightly outdated) awesome in the domicile

 Now by this definition a homelab should reside in a home.
-In my case part of my homelab will exist outside of my home, due to space and noise constraints (servers can be quite loud).
+In my case part of my homelab will exist outside of my home, due to space and noise constraints.
 So my homelab is somewhere between a homelab and a "cloudlab".

-The [/r/homelab wiki](https://www.reddit.com/r/homelab/wiki/introduction) has a more information on homelabs and how to get started.
+The [/r/homelab wiki](https://www.reddit.com/r/homelab/wiki/introduction) has a more information on how to get started with a homelab.

 ## Inventory